 Asset Protection Program

-The City of West Torrens has an Asset Protection Program to monitor development sites.
-This program involves a series of on-site development inspections to document the condition of public infrastructure.
-Council officers monitor sites from the pre-development stage, through ongoing development and into post-development.
+The City of West Torrens runs an Asset Protection Program to help monitor Council infrastructure at development sites.
+As part of this program, Council officers conduct on-site inspections to check the condition of infrastructure before, during and after construction.

 What is public infrastructure?